-The Trust Board commissioned a full NLG led governance review in June 2020 and put in place a plan following this to implement recommendations from the review.
+The Trust Board commissioned a full NLG led governance review in November 2021 following a similar review in 2020 to assess progress against actions and to continue to address these.
 This was shared with the RSC team along with our updated MAT strategic plan.
-The progress against these, and identification of new recommendations, to support continual improvement, is in the process of being fully reviewed in the form of an external NLG led review which will report in November 2021.
-This will form part of the next report for the full set of accounts for the year 21/22.
+The progress against these, and identification of new recommendations, to support continual improvement, is ongoing.
+This has now become an annual review cycle and a follow up review will take place in early 2023.